dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 - Show that if $G$ is finite and solvable then every composition factor has prime order.
 - Show that $G$ is solvable iff its derived series terminates.
 - Show that $S_3$ is not nilpotent.

+- Show that $G$ nilpotent $\implies G$ solvable
+- Show that nilpotent groups have nontrivial centers.
+- Show that Abelian $\implies$ nilpotent
+- Show that p-groups $\implies$ nilpotent

 ### Misc